 - 2.3.1 Members of the Board of Directors are nominated and elected at the annual meeting of the stockholders to serve for a term of one (1) year until their successors are duly elected and qualified, provided, however, that at least three (3) members of the Board of Directors, or at least 1/3 of the total number of members thereof, whichever is higher, shall be independent.
 It shall be the responsibility of the Chairman of the Stockholders' Meeting to inform all stockholders in attendance of the mandatory requirement of electing independent directors. - 2.3.2 Any vacancy occurring in the Board of Directors by reason of death, resignation, retirement or disqualification may be filled by the affirmative vote of a majority of the remaining directors constituting a quorum, upon the nomination, provided that specific slots for Independent Directors shall not be filled by unqualified nominees.
-A director elected to fill a vacancy shall be elected for the expired terms of his predecessor in office. - 2.3.3 Nomination of directors shall be conducted by the Nomination Committee1 / Corporate Governance (CG)2 Committee prior to a stockholders' meeting. - 2.3.4 All nominations, inclusive of each nominee's acceptance, shall be submitted in writing thru the Corporate Secretary to the CG Committee by any stockholder of record on or before January 30 of each year to allow the CG Committee sufficient time to assess and evaluate the qualifications of the nominees.
-A stockholder of record, including a minority stockholder, entitled to notice of, and to vote at, the regular or special meeting of the stockholders for the election of directors shall be qualified to be nominated for election as a director. - 2.3.5 The CG Committee may engage the services of professional search firms or other reputable external sources when searching for candidates for election to the Board of Directors. - 2.3.6 The name of the person or group of persons who recommended the nomination of the Independent Director(s) shall be identified in such report including any relationship with the nominee. - 2.3.7 The CG Committee meets, pre-screens and evaluates the qualifications of all persons nominated for election to the Board of Directors from the pool of candidates submitted by the nominating stockholders.
+A director elected to fill a vacancy shall be elected for the expired terms of his predecessor in office. - 2.3.3 Nomination of directors shall be conducted by the Corporate Governance Committee (CG Com) or such committee of the Board of Directors tasked to review and evaluate nominations for election to the Board of Directors prior to a stockholders' meeting. - 2.3.4 All nominations, inclusive of each nominee's acceptance, shall be submitted in writing thru the Corporate Secretary to the CG Com by any stockholder of record on or before January 30 of each year to allow the CG Com sufficient time to assess and evaluate the qualifications of the nominees.
+A stockholder of record, including a minority stockholder, entitled to notice of, and to vote at, the regular or special meeting of the stockholders for the election of directors shall be qualified to be nominated for election as a director. - 2.3.5 The CG Com may engage the services of professional search firms or other reputable external sources when searching for candidates for election to the Board of Directors. - 2.3.6 The name of the person or group of persons who recommended the nomination of the Independent Director(s) shall be identified in such report including any relationship with the nominee. - 2.3.7 The CG Committee meets, pre-screens and evaluates the qualifications of all persons nominated for election to the Board of Directors from the pool of candidates submitted by the nominating stockholders.
 The CG Committee will then prepare the Final List of Candidates after considering the qualifications and disqualifications set forth in the Amended By-Laws of the Corporation.
-The same shall contain all the information about all the nominees for election as members of the Board of Directors, which list shall be made available to the SEC and to all stockholders through the filing and distribution of the Information Statement or Proxy Statement, or in such other reports as the Corporation will be required to submit to the SEC.
+The same shall contain all the information about all the nominees for election as members of the Board of Directors, which list shall be